[Fr. jointe, fr L. junctio, a joining]

 A joint that is extremely relaxed, the distal portion of the limb being almost beyond the control of the will.

-A synovial joint in which two bones flex and extend in only one plane, usually because side (collateral) ligaments limit the direction of motion, e.g., elbow joint.
+A synovial joint in which two bones flex and extend in only one plane, usually because collateral (side) ligaments limit the direction of motion, as in the elbow joint.

 A synovial ball-and-socket joint in which the head of the femur fits into the acetabulum of the hip bone.
 More than seven separate ligaments hold the joint together and restrict its movements.